 James J. O'Brien was initially elected to the Board in April 2006.
-Until his retirement effective December 31, 2014, Mr. O'Brien was the Chairman of the Board and Chief Executive Officer of Ashland Inc. Prior to being named to this position, Mr. O'Brien was President and Chief Operating Officer of Ashland Inc., and before that, Senior Vice President and Group Operating Officer.
-He also serves on the Board of Directors of Albemarle Corporation.
+Until his retirement on December 31, 2014, Mr. O'Brien was the Chairman of the Board and Chief Executive Officer of Ashland Inc. Prior to being named to this position, Mr. O'Brien was President and Chief Operating Officer of Ashland Inc., and before that, Senior Vice President and Group Operating Officer.
+He also serves on the Board of Directors of Albemarle Corporation and Wesco International, Inc.